 Mitchell is a medium-sized city located in the state of South Dakota.
 With a population of 15,621 people and four associated neighborhoods, Mitchell is the sixth largest community in South Dakota.

-The percentage of people in Mitchell who are college-educated is somewhat higher than the average US community of 21.84%: 25.69% of adults in Mitchell have at least a bachelor's degree.
+The overall education level of Mitchell is somewhat higher than in the average US city of 21.84%: 25.69% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Mitchell in 2022 was $35,556, which is middle income relative to South Dakota and the nation.
 This equates to an annual income of $142,224 for a family of four.
 However, Mitchell contains both very wealthy and poor people as well.